HarshiniRavichandran18/Demo1/README.md

 THANK YOU!!

-My Father name is RAVICHANDRAN K , He is working as an incharge in SHARADHA PRIVATE LIMITED My Mother name is MALATHI K , She is a TAMIL TEACHER , Working in NATIONAL MATRICULATION HIGHER SECONDARY SCHOOL I'm proud of my parents , My mom had receaved 20 plus medels And they were much eager in social helping and organising many programme And I Have pet name ROCKY [DOG] In my home I Like him very much
+My Father name is RAVICHANDRAN K , He is working as an incharge in SHARADHA PRIVATE LIMITED My Mother name is MALATHI K , She is a TAMIL TEACHER HAD DONE MA,B.ED  , Working in NATIONAL MATRICULATION HIGHER SECONDARY SCHOOL
+I'm proud of my parents , My mom had receaved 20 plus medels And they were much eager in social helping and organising many programme And I Have pet name ROCKY [DOG] In my home I Like him very much

+My inspiration is SIR V.IRAI ANBU IAS for his thoughts and his inspirative speech and by his books As my mom is a Tamil teacher i used to learn books with her, she too like his books and by her only i was inspired on him And I'm fond on HARDIK PANDIYA AND ROHIT SHARMA - CRICKETERS Not only for theirs playing skills but also for their courage and empowerment